mojaloop/business-operations-framework-docs/docs/guide/README.md

 1. **Reporting and analytics**

 ## IaC 4.xx - Context
-The next version of "Infrastrcuture as Code" project plans on using a different set of tools than those currently in use in the Mojaloop Community; i.e. WS02 with it’s IS-KM and the HAproxy implementations are to be replaced with Keycloak, Ambassador - Envoy tools.
+The next version of "Infrastrcuture as Code" project plans on using a different set of tools than those currently in use in the Mojaloop Community; i.e. WSO2 with its IS-KM and the HAproxy implementations are to be replaced with Keycloak, Ambassador - Envoy tools.
 This design is compatible with the next IaC version.